michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 10. and who hath the testimony of good works: if she have brought up children, if she have received guests, if she have washed the feet of the saints, if she have cheered the afflicted, if she have walked in every gracious work.

-11. But from the widows who are young, withhold (the election); for these become schismaticalMetstarin, partic.
-Ethpa. of Tsero, Scidit, dilaceravit. against the Meshiha, and seek to marry,
+11. But from the widows who are young, withhold (the election); for these become schismatical

 12. and their condemnation is confirmed, because they have rejected their first fidelity.